amoskyalo/Image-Slider/README.md

 ## Learning Objective
 This simple project will help you understand and work with:
-- React Top Level APIs used in this project such as
+- React Top Level APIs used in this project such as:
   - React.cloneElement()
   - React.Children.count(children)
   - React.Children.map()